All Episodes

 It's too much.

-Unfortunately, when you turn the TV off, it often jolt people out of their sleep.
+Unfortunately, when you turn the TV off, it often jolts people out of their sleep.

-The share care windows videos, everybody, they run for nine or ten hours.
+The ShareCare Windows videos, everybody, they run for nine to ten hours.

 That's because that's how long you sleep, hopefully.

-So, Rahe, you tried share care windows videos for the past few nights in part two P chastity.
+So Rahi, you tried ShareCare Windows videos for the past few nights in part to appease Chastity.

-I don't know if it helped you fall asleep.
+I don't know if did it help you fall asleep?

 How did the experiment go?

-The first time I watched it, once I realized, you know, the first video that I saw we were walking through the forest.
+The first time that I watched it, once I realized, you know, the first video that I saw, we were walking through the forest.

-And once I realized that like a bear wasn't going to jump outump out or like a monkey is going to throw something at me.
+And once I realized that like a bear wasn't going to jump out or like a monkey was going to blow up something, I was able just to relax and just be real calm.

 I really enjoyed it.

-It's weird to see they're so vivid, isn't they?
+It's weird to see, they're so vivid, aren't they?

 It's like you're actually there.

-Especially when you put them on your smart TV, but it works on my phone too when I'm traveling.
+Especially when you put it on your smart TV, but it works on my phone too when I'm traveling.

 And just so you all know, sleep and stress are two of the biggest health indicators we use to determine your real age.